AN INCOMPLETE HISTORY OF DISABILITY DISCRIMINATION

 It may be a defense to a charge of discrimination under this chapter that an alleged application of qualification standards, tests, or selection criteria that screen out or tend to screen out or otherwise deny a job or benefit to an individual with a disability has been shown to be job-related and consistent with business necessity, and such performance cannot be accomplished by reasonable accommodation, as required under this subchapter.
 42 U.S.C. § 12113(a).

-Statistical evidence which can reveal the effect of a discriminatory policy or practice is often the keystone of a disparate impact claim, since it is the pattern or practice that is being challenged, rather than one or more discriminatory acts.
-Plaintiff must identify a specific, facially neutral practice that results in the statistical disparity.
+Statistical evidence that can reveal the effect of a discriminatory policy or practice is often the keystone of a disparate impact claim since it is the pattern or practice that is being challenged, rather than one or more discriminatory acts.
+The plaintiff must identify a specific, facially neutral practice that results in the statistical disparity.
 Maniatas v.
 New York Hosp.-Cornell Med.
 Ctr., 58 F. Supp.
 2d 221, 227 (S.D.N.Y.
 1999).
 Because the factual issues, and therefore the character of the evidence presented, differ in disparate impact claims as compared to disparate treatment claims, courts carefully distinguish between these two theories.